 The one thing I noticed about TV is how it gives you an illusion that you’re missing out from not watching.
 At least, it gave me that impression.
 The TV trailers would go “This Thursday is Blockbuster Thursday – Be sure to catch Movie #1, Movie #2, Movie #3, back to back!
 You CANNOT miss this!”
 Or “This holiday season, all the best movies are coming home to you!
-You won’t want to miss this for anything!“.
-For a period of time, I’d take time out to catch those shows, then feel accomplished after I’d watched them.
+You won’t want to miss this for anything!“ For a period of time, I’d take time out to catch those shows, and then feel accomplished after I’d watched them.

 But these shows never stop airing.
 They just keep going on and on, and once you are done for the week, new trailers will run.
 It’s like a vacuum that sucks you in and keeps you there.
 I also realize that I don’t ever accomplish anything from watching TV.
-Yes it helps me to relax and chill out at first, but after a certain amount of time I feel more sluggish and tired from watching.
+Yes it helps me to relax and chill out at first, but after a certain amount of time, I feel more sluggish and tired from watching.
 Then at the end of it, there’s no specific output.
 I’ve gained nothing and done nothing.

 2. TV Slows Down Your Brain Activity